Social information processing (theory): The cues filtered-out theories

 Unlike some theories that are rooted in other theoretical perspectives from various fields of study (e.g., Communication Accommodation Theory), SIP was conceptualized, in part, by addressing the shortcomings of other theories that addressed communication mediums.
 These theories are termed cues filtered-out theories.
 Cues filtered-out theories refer to theories that address the lack of nonverbal cues as being detrimental to online relationship development.
+Before Social Information Processing, many theorists believed that the lack of nonverbal cues would hinder the process of forming impressions and communicating accurately.
+They found that norms for interactions would be unclear via social networking sites.
+Moreover, these theorists believed that these communication blips would cause hostile communication and create a weak environment for relationship building.

 Walther's research critiqued past methodological and conceptual problems with theoretical thinking.
+Walther states that often, online communication feels cold and impersonal, yet so can FtF.
+But, with this, Walther challenges past theorists by stating that, yes, online communication can be warm.
+Walther believes that the loss of nonverbal cues is not inherently fatal to defining our impression of others, unlike previous theorists believe.
 He subsequently worked toward establishing an interpersonal communication theory that more accurately reflected the intersection among communication, online environments, the self, and relationships.
 Two of these theoretical perspectives that influenced Walther's theory are social presence theory (SPT) and media richness theory (MRT).
 Walther believes that both SPT and MRT suffer from a limited understanding of relational life online.
 He argues that if interactants communicate enough times and with sufficient breadth and depth, nonverbal communication does not remain paramount in relationship development.